The Stock Market Is Selling Off. Here's What Investors Should Do

 There's a saying on Wall Street that stocks are the only thing people don't want to buy when they're on sale.
 Thus, there is only one rule to follow when stocks are selling off sharply: Don't panic.
 Investing in the market is a marathon and not a sprint.

 Remember that the idea is to buy low.
 Stocks are cheaper today than they were yesterday.
-They may get cheaper tomorrow, but the long-term trend has always been up and to the right.
+They might get cheaper tomorrow, but the long-term trend has always been up and to the right.
 That's why dollar-cost averaging works.

-More importantly, market corrections are normal.
+More important, market corrections are normal.
 "While uncertainty and volatility will continue in the near term, this isn't a market falling apart; it’s a market fighting through uncertainty," says Mark Hackett, chief market strategist at Nationwide.

 "For long-term investors, this is part of a bottoming process and a buying opportunity, with markets likely to be meaningfully higher over the next 12 months — it just might be a fistfight to get there," Hackett adds.

-One way to protect portfolios against market volatility is to hedge with options – particularly put options – which can create a buffer against potential downside.
-But buyer beware.
-With the Cboe Volatility Index (VIX) spiking, the cost to buy short-term options insurance is fairly high at the moment.
+One way to protect portfolios against market volatility is to hedge with options — particularly put options — which can create a buffer against potential downside.
+But buyer beware: With the Cboe Volatility Index (VIX) spiking, the cost to buy short-term options insurance is fairly high at the moment.

-As for equities, investors can seek out traditional safety plays.
+As for equities, investors can seek traditional safety plays.
 These can include the best dividend stocks, which "tend to hold up better in market drawdowns," writes Dan Burrows, senior investing writer at Kiplinger.com.

-Additionally, investors can seek out low-volatility stocks that "can not only help reduce losses in a downturn," writes Kiplinger contributor Kyle Woodley, but they can also prevent "you from panic selling."
+Additionally, investors can seek low-volatility stocks that "can not only help reduce losses in a downturn," writes Kiplinger contributor Kyle Woodley, but they can also prevent "you from panic selling."

 Related content